Immigration Lawyers in San Diego County

 - E5: Immigrant investors who are investing at least $500,000 in an enterprise that will create at least 10 American jobs.

 Investment Based Visas

-Investment Based Visas can be temporary or permanent.
+Investment-based visas can be temporary or permanent.
 For those countries that have treaties with the U.S., citizens of those countries can come to the U.S. on a temporary E-1 or E-2 investment visa.
-There is no minimum amount of investment; however, the investment must be substantial.
-If an alien wants to invest $1,000,000 or $500,000 in some cases, the alien can immigrate to the U.S. using an employment based 5th preference (E-B5) visa.
+There is no minimum amount of investment; however, the investment must be “substantial”.
+If an alien wants to invest $1,000,000 or $500,000 in some cases, the alien can immigrate to the U.S. using an employment-based 5th preference (E-B5) visa.

 Citizenship & Naturalization

 The attorneys at Garmo & Garmo LLP have handled thousands of cases dealing with citizenship & naturalization.
 Typically, once an alien reaches four years and nine months of permanent resident alien status (Green Card), or two years and nine months if they are married to a U.S. citizen, they may apply for naturalization.
-There are other requirements and qualifications in order to apply for naturalization, including good moral character, residency, and the ability to speak, read, and write the English language.
+There are other requirements and qualifications in order to apply for naturalization as well, including good moral character, residency, and the ability to speak, read, and write the English language.